wasix-org/cargo-wasix/README.md

 # cargo-wasix

-A cargo subcommand that wraps regular cargo commands for compiling Rust code to `wasix`, a superset of Websassembly `wasi` with additional functionality.
+A cargo subcommand that wraps regular cargo commands for compiling Rust code to `wasix`, a superset of Webassembly `wasi` with additional functionality.

 See [wasix.org](https://wasix.org) for more.